LiviuCP/goToScriptsPython/README.md

 6.3.
 Consolidated history

+This menu consolidates the entries contained within:
+- recent history (all entries added to consolidated history)
+- persistent history (most visited entries added to consolidated history, see previous section).

-This file consolidates the entries contained in the previous 2 files.
-A unified interface is provided to the user for accessing the history.
+A unified interface is provided to the user for accessing the relevant history part.

 6.4.
 Excluded history

-When a directory is added to favorites its entry from the persistent history file is added to this file.
+When a directory is added to favorites, its entry from persistent history is moved to the excluded section.
 This way the number of visits continues to be tracked (same tracking mechanism as for persistent history) and in the same time the path is separated from consolidated history.

-When the directory is removed from favorites the entry is moved back to persistent history with the actual number of visits.
+When the directory is removed from favorites, the entry is moved back to persistent history with the actual number of visits.

-If the directory hadn't been visited prior to adding to favorites (e.g. if adding it by calling the addToFavorites function with the directory path as argument when in another directory) an entry with 0 visits is created in the excluded history file.
-If the directory is removed from favorites before visiting it the entry is removed both from favorites file and excluded history and nothing is added to persistent history.

 There is no excluded history for commands.
-For "favorite commands" using of standard aliases is recommended.

 6.5.
 Filtered history

-Both for visited directories and commands there is also the possibility to filter the persistent history (whole file) based on a search keyword.
+Both for visited directories and executed commands there is also the possibility to filter the persistent history (whole content) based on a search keyword.
 The search will find all matches but only display a limited number of results on screen.
 This limitation is implemented for efficiency purposes.
-By modifying a variable in the navigation_backend.py or commands_backend.py it is possible to modify this limit (however I recommend keeping it low).
+By modifying a variable in the navigation_settings.py or commands_settings.py it is possible to change this limit (however I recommend keeping it low).

 Once the search results are displayed please select the number of the required entry from the menu so it is executed/visited.
 The filtered history menus behave the same as the consolidated menus regarding usage.